whiprandolph/bestseller/Part 3 - The Deepest Revolution/14 - The Deepest Revolution.md

 What does it mean to "decolonize?"
 Didn't the United States decolonize when it "freed" itself from British colonial rule in the American Revolutionary War?
 Didn't Mexico decolonize when it "freed" itself from Spanish rule?
 And yet these nations have all the same problems they did before, including racism, sexism, greed, pollution, corruption, and so on.
 So merely seeking to "decolonize" does not get to the root of the trouble and help generate healthy cultures again.

-* _The grass isn't greener on the other side_: Many activists in communist societies have seen how bad life is there, and they've heard how great life is in capitalist societies, so they work to make their society more capitalist.
+* _Other flavors of tyrrany don't taste better_: Many activists in communist societies have seen how bad life is there, and they've heard how great life is in capitalist societies, so they work to make their society more capitalist.
 Likewise many activists in capitalist societies have heard how great life is in communist societies and worked to support a communist revolution.
 And yet countries like the socialist Soviet Union, communist China, or capitalist United States are all dictatorships, where a few people dictate the law, and everyone else is punished for standing for what's right.
 Is it any wonder they have similar injustices?

 * _Magical thinking doesn't work_: Countless people have engaged in magical thinking throughout history, hoping that exploitation would go away on its own.
 Marxists may believe that economic or technological change will ultimately result in workers owning the means of production, but after 150 years, this shows no signs of happening.